MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 ### Line breaks within words in any table cell

 Long words in a Markdown table might make the table expand to the right navigation and become unreadable.
-You can solve that by allowing Docs rendering to automatically insert line breaks within words when needed.
+You can solve that by allowing rendering to automatically insert line breaks within words when needed.
 Just wrap up the table with the custom class `[!div class="mx-tdBreakAll"]`.

 Here is a Markdown sample of a table with three rows that will be wrapped by a `div` with the class name `mx-tdBreakAll`.